 Initially, this holiday appeared in Russia.
-In 2002, IT specialists Valentin Balt and Mikhail Chervyakov collected a petition with a large number of signatures for the state to establish Programmers Day.
+In 2002, IT specialists Valentin Balt and Mikhail Chervyakov collected a petition with a large number of signatures for the state to establish Programmers’ Day.
 They made it!
-The relevant law was signed by Russian President D. Medvedev.
+The relevant law was signed by Russian President Medvedev.
 After that, the holiday became popular in other countries.

-- The first officially registered programming language FORTRAN appeared in 1956.
+- The first officially registered programming language, FORTRAN, appeared in 1956.

 - Programmers must constantly learn as technology continues to evolve.

-How to celebrate
+How to take part

-Congratulate your friends and acquaintances who work in this field on Programmers Day.
-If you want to learn how to program, then this day is a great opportunity to sign up for courses, watch tutorial videos and try to create programs yourself.
+Congratulate your friends and acquaintances who work in this field on Programmers’ Day.
+If you want to learn how to program, then this day is a great opportunity to sign up for courses, watch tutorial videos, and try to create programs yourself.

-When is Programmers’ Day celebrated in 2022?
+When is Programmers’ Day celebrated in 2023?